-Clearly there are occasions when out of necessity you need a formula for valuing your business – bank request, shareholder exit etc – but, the majority of business valuation are generated with an eye to exit, or an advisor trying to convince you to sign their sale mandate.
+Clearly, there are occasions when out of necessity you need a formula for valuing your business – bank request, shareholder exit – but, the majority of business valuations are generated with an eye to exit, or an advisor trying to convince you to sign their sale mandate.

-And there’s an army of “advisors” who will happily take (and often charge) business owners into the twilight zone of pre-sale business valuations which in truth, often do little more than mislead, confuse, frustrate and occasionally destroy the very value they purport to clarify, through raised vendor expectations, market price gaps and the loss of time.
+And there’s an army of “advisors” who will happily take (and often charge) business owners into the twilight zone of pre-sale business valuations.
+In truth, they often do little more than confuse, frustrate and occasionally destroy the very value they purport to clarify, through raised vendor expectations, market price gaps and the loss of time.

 Only last week on Linkedin I saw an article promoting the woefully simplistic valuation method of sector multiples.
 That’s a bit like the golf club discussion …..
 “I sold my software business last week for 15x” ….
 “Wow, that must be what I can get for mine!”

-And yet, two identical looking businesses on the surface, may be managed completely differently under it and therefore provide a potential buyer with very different value propositions.
-Sector multiples can play a part in arguing a position, but are not what a business owner should be hanging his valuation hat on.
+And yet, two identical looking businesses on the surface may be managed completely differently under it and therefore provide a potential buyer with very different value propositions.
+Sector multiples can play a part in arguing a position but are not what a business owner should be hanging their valuation hat on.